By-product of the Great Resignation: People are turning to robots for career support

-Maybe all the social distancing and remote work we had to do over the last 18 months really did break our brains.
-A new report from Oracle and Workplace Intelligence finds that stress and burnout are worse this year.
-Sixty-two percent of over 14,000 people polled globally said they found 2021 to be the most stressful year at work ever and 52% admitted the struggle with mental health was real.
+Maybe all the social distancing and remote work we had to do over the past 18 months really did break our brains.
+A new report from Oracle and Workplace Intelligence finds that stress and burnout are worse this year: 62% of over 14,000 people polled globally said they found 2021 to be the most stressful year at work ever, and 52% admitted the struggle with mental health was real.

 Across 13 countries and the strata of professional positions (employees, managers, HR leaders, and C-level executives), people are not only feeling lonely and isolated but out of control on a number of fronts: